Indiscriminate covers of infinite translation surfaces are innocent, not devious: Examples of devious covers

-When we select our subsurfaces for contribution to the integral, we will always choose two subsurfaces.
-We will explain first for a double cover of the form $(\tilde S_{h_\ast}, \tilde \alpha_{h_\ast})$ without an affine change.
-We think of $(S,\alpha)$ as depicted by Figure \ref{fig:ladder_surface}: the surface is a topological disk in the plane with edge identifications.
+We will now explain how to find subsurfaces.
+The surfaces will always be obtained by lifting two copies of a disk in $(S_L,\alpha_L)$; so we will always have $C_t=2$ in the language of the Theorem \ref{thm:integrability}.
+We think of $(S_L,\alpha_L)$ as depicted by Figure \ref{fig:ladder_surface}: the surface is a topological disk in the plane with edge identifications.
 For small $\kappa>0$, consider the subset $U_0(\kappa)$ of this disk consisting of points whose distance from the boundary of the disk is greater than $\kappa$.
 Then let $U(\kappa) \subset U_0(\kappa)$ be the subsurface of the largest area.
 Since these regions exhaust the disk as $\kappa \to 0$, we can choose a $\kappa$ so that $U=U(\kappa)$ contains more than a factor of $1-\eta$ of the disk's area.
-We can think of $U$ as lying in the surface $(S,\alpha)$.
-Our two subsurfaces of a double cover $(\tilde S_{h_\ast}, \tilde \alpha_{h_\ast})$ will be the two lifts of $U$, which take up an area of at least $1-\eta$.
+See Figure \ref{fig:ladder_surface_subsurface} for an example of $U(\kappa)$.
+We can think of $U$ as lying in the surface $(S_L,\alpha_L)$.